-The influx of expats inspired an expansion of preschool services in Russia.
+The influx of expats inspired an expansion of Russian preschool services.
 As a result, there are plenty of options for expats looking for preschools in Russia.

 The Russian schooling system begins at the age of six when children attend primary school.
 However, many parents send their youngsters to preschools, nurseries, or kindergartens to prepare them for the education system.

 Preschools in Russia generally accept children from the age of two and a half; some nurseries and kindergartens start from a younger age – around 18 months old.
 There are many Russian municipal preschools in Moscow but are traditionally heavily oversubscribed.
 As a result, there are now many private international preschools, a popular option for expats.

 Selecting a Russian preschool

 If you want your child to learn in a Russian environment, your child could attend a municipal preschool.
 When a place is available, your child will be accepted.
 However, you will likely go onto a waiting list until space/ becomes available.

 If one of the international schools is your preferred choice, there are several to choose from.
 All of them teach an English or American curriculum.
 The majority of international preschools have baby clubs for children around two and a half years to help their development through the early years of schooling.

 The British and American embassies suggest several institutions with full schooling facilities as well as daycare for children between 18 months and four years old.
 Children of embassy staff can avail of childcare from as young as six weeks.
 There are also half-day preschooling options for those aged three and four.